An Energetic Constraint for Qubit-Qubit Entanglement

-The corresponding optimal \blk concurrence simply equals the nominal coherent energy $C^2 = E(1-E)$\blk, which is maximal for $E=1/2$ and gives rise to a maximally entangled state.
+In these optimal situations, the square concurrence simply equals the nominal coherent energy of each qubit $C^2_{\rm max} = E(1-E)$.
+Now varying $E$, the maximal concurrence is reached for $E=1/2$ (maximally entangled state).
 Note that the reverse process can also be considered, by which a qubit-qubit state gets disentangled to produce quantum coherence.
-Quantum coherence is a resource, \eg, to drive quantum bits \cite{Sam2024OBE,potts2025,wenniger2023}.
+Quantum coherence is a resource, \eg, to drive qubits \cite{Sam2024OBE,potts2025,wenniger2023}.
 Here a complete conversion is always possible, the final state being the product of reference states. \\

 {\em Generalization to Mixed States.}---We now consider the general case of a mixed qubit-qubit state $\rho_{AB}$.
 As before, we decompose the mean energy of each qubit into its coherent and incoherent parts, $E^{m} = E\coh^{m} + E\incoh^{m}$, where the coherent energies read $E\coh^{m} = |\ex{a^m}|^2$, the nominal coherent energies $\bar{E}^m\coh = E^m(1 - E^m)$, and the coherent energy deficits ${\cal D}^m = \bar{E}^m\coh - E\coh^m$.
 However, now these deficits do not only stem from entanglement, but also from the mixed nature of the qubit-qubit state.